macd/NL2sol.jl/README.md

 As an optimization solution, this would compete most directly with the levenberg\_marquardt from the LsqFit module.
+It differs from that algorithm in that NL2SOL "maintains a secant approximation S to the second-order part of the least squares Hessian and adaptively decides when to use this approximation."
+When not using the secant approximation, the method is essentially equivalent to Levenberg Marquardt.

-It differs from that algorithm in that NL2SOL is a quasi-Newton method (_not_ BFGS but rather DFP for those who care).
-Because of that you would expect NL2SOL to perform better on those models that have large(r) residuals at the optimum.
-It will also generally perform better if the starting guess is far from the optimim point.
+In my experience NL2SOL has performed better on models that have large(r) residuals at the optimum.
+It seems to also perform better than LM if the starting guess is far from the optimum point.

 ## Limitations

-  * Only supported in Julia 1.0+
+  * Only supported in Julia 1.10+

   * nl2itr, which uses "reverse communication" to request residual and jacobian updates, has not been exported.